mcp-rune 0.107.0

 order: 1,

-description: 'Search for the title to set up catch-up VOD for.',
+description: 'Search for the project you want to set up.',

 tool: 'find_records',

-tips: ['You need the title ID for the next step']
+tips: ['You need the project ID for the next step']

 },